Announcing Flexa Capacity

 What this means is that throughout the next twelve months, approximately 2,500,000 FXC will be distributed each day to everyone providing capacity for the Flexa network, commensurate with both the capacity allocated to each wallet as well as its spending activity.

 We previously wrote that the Network Development Fund was intended to support the development of the Flexa network over the first decade of its operation, and we can’t think of a better way to grow the network than distributing these tokens directly to the community of people providing capacity and security for Flexa-powered payments.

 The next several weeks will give everyone the opportunity to try Flexa Capacity for themselves, not only in terms of allocating FXC capacity, but also earning a portion of the initial rewards distribution:

 - During the first half of December 2019, we’ll begin distributing 2,500,000 FXC per day across all allocated capacity.
-(We’ll provide 24 hours advance notice of staking on our Twitter timeline—now is a good time to make sure that you’re following @FlexaHQ.)
+(We’ll provide at least 24 hours advance notice of staking on our Twitter timeline—now is a good time to make sure that you’re following @FlexaHQ.)

 - Supply your Flexacoin to the Capacity smart contract.

 Today, it’s easiest to supply capacity using the Flexa Capacity dApp.
 In the future, we’ll add support for on-chain deposits, so that allocating capacity to a wallet is as simple as sending FXC to an app’s designated smart contract address.
 For now, you’ll need to transfer your FXC tokens to a MetaMask-compatible wallet, and supply them directly with the dApp.